top of page

 A 15-minute walk from the town of Puerto Baquerizo takes you to Punta Carola, which draws wave riders from near and far thanks to its consistently good conditions.
 The waves here primarily roll in from the north, making it a sought-after surf spot during the peak season that spans from December through May.

 During these months, the swells transform into magnificent 1-3 metre walls of water that provide a challenge for surfers of all skill levels.
-Catching the best rides requires quick reflexes, precise technique and physical endurance to match the energy of the surf.
+Catching the best rides requires quick reflexes and physical endurance to match the energy of the surf.
 Add to that Punta Carola’s breathtaking natural setting and it’s sure to be a session you’ll never forget.

 Tongo Reef